Lameguy64/PSn00bSDK/README.md

 ## To-do List

-* psxgpu: VRAM move function, few more primitives and macros yet to be implemented.

-* psxgte: Higher level GTE rotate translate and perspective functions, and many matrix transformation functions yet to be implemented.

 * psxspu: Plenty of work to be done.
 Hardware timer driven sound/music system may need to be implemented (an equivalent to the Ss* series of